mcombeau/ft_transcendance/notes.md

 - Cleanup

-  - deal with all issues from backend in the front
   - passwords
     - limit number of password retries on join/accept invite
     - tell user to fuck off if wrong username/password